0815sailsman/gitops-deploy-server/README.md

 See https://github.com/0815Sailsman/turing-environment for an example env repo and corresponding deploy.sh

-The webserver has a single endpoint /deploy, that executes a deploy.sh in your configured environment repository.

 ## Setup
 Make sure you have enabled the Podman API Socket on the host ([learn more](https://github.com/containers/podman/blob/main/docs/tutorials/socket_activation.md)):